JupiterOne/peril/README.md

 ![GitHub](https://img.shields.io/github/license/jupiterone/peril)
 ![Snyk Vulnerabilities for npm package version](https://img.shields.io/snyk/vulnerabilities/npm/@jupiterone/peril)

-JupiterOne Project Risk Analysis and Reporting Tool
+Project Risk Analysis and Reporting Tool

 This is a standalone CLI tool intended to analyze the overall risk profile for the currently-checked-out branch of a code repository.
 It will draw risk